martinphellwig/brython_wf/site/doc/en/access.md

 we can get a reference to this field by

+>    from browser import doc
 >    data = doc["data"]

-`doc` is a built-in Brython keyword that refers to the HTML document.
+`doc` is defined in module **browser** and refers to the HTML document.
 It behaves like a dictionary whose keys are the identifiers of the elements in the page.
 If no element has the specified id, the program raises a `KeyError` exception

 We can also get all the elements of a given type, for instance all the hypertext links (HTML tag `A`), using the syntax

->    import html
+>    from browser import html
 >    links = doc[html.A]

 Finally, all the elements in the page have a method `get()` that can be used to search elements :